Dave "Fat Man" Williams: Early life

 Williams was born in New Orleans, Louisiana on August 20, 1920, to Dave Sr. and Viola (nee Frazier) Williams.
 His mother, who played piano and organ at the First Free Will Baptist Church, was his first teacher.
-He was playing piano by age five.
+He was playing the piano by age five.
 Williams grew up in an extended musical family that included his cousin Preservation Hall drummer Josiah "Cie" Frazier.
 Frazier commented, "In my family there are many musicians interrelated.
 My father played guitar, my two brothers played piano.
 My cousins Simon, Eddie, John, and their father Billy Marrero all played.
-Also there was my brother Sam who played drum, my two sisters Victorine and Loretta played piano, and my cousin Dave Williams piano."
-In his youth Williams studied with Papa Celestin, and by age twelve was playing "nickel parties".
+Also there was my brother Sam who played drums, my two sisters Victorine and Loretta played the piano, and my cousin Dave Williams piano."
+In his youth Williams studied with Papa Celestin, and by age twelve was playing "nickel parties."
 He explained, "... you paid a nickel to come in and anything from a penny to a nickel for homemade ice cream, pies, and things like that.
 It was supposed to be for the children, but grown-up people would buy alcohol and water undercover."
 Three years later Williams was recruited to play with his second cousins Paul Barnes ("Polo") and Lawrence Marrero at the Cadillac Club in the Ninth Ward.
 He also worked at the San Jacinto Club and the old Perseverance Hall, social clubs that sponsored dances and jazz performances.
 Williams' career as a musician was interrupted when he entered the Army in 1941.
 He served in the 590th Ordnance Ammunition Company in the Pacific theater.